Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

 \subsection{Group and global objectives of our algorithms}

-We now compare the unfairness ratio and total employment score achieved by our algorithms (\textsc{ABP} and \textsc{CBP}) with the above status-quo approaches (\textsc{Rand} and \textsc{BP}) and the optimal offline benchmarks, \ref{eq:outcome-benchmark} and $\opt$.
+We now compare the fairness ratio and total employment score achieved by our algorithms (\textsc{ABP} and \textsc{CBP}) with the above status-quo algorithmic benchmarks (\textsc{Rand} and \textsc{BP}) and the optimal offline benchmarks, \ref{eq:outcome-benchmark} and $\opt$.
 We note that the latter rely on knowledge of the sample path $\bomega$ and thus are not implementable in practice but are useful as upper bounds for the total employment with and without fairness constraints, respectively.